bgrand-ch/grapesjs-icons/README.md

 # GrapesJS icons plugin with Iconify

 > The `grapesjs-icons` plugin is not an official Iconify plugin and is not maintained by the Iconify team.

-> This plugin uses the Iconify API.
-The Iconify API is the biggest expense of the Iconify team.
+This plugin uses the Iconify API.
+This API is the biggest expense of the Iconify team.
 If you use the `grapesjs-icons` plugin, please [donate to Iconify](https://iconify.design/sponsors/) to guarantee free use of the API.

 ## Installation